chris-carrington/app/src/mastery/youtubeUniversity.md

 <!--{"accordionStart":true}-->
-## 🪚 Flooring: How to install vinyl plank floors?
+## 🧰 Tools: How to move heavy stuff by yourself?
 <!--{"accordionBody":true}-->
-- This <a href="https://www.youtube.com/watch?v=Q4HOB4E-fJc" target="_blank">BAS Renovations Video</a> provides a step-by-step guide on how to properly install a window, focusing on flashing techniques to ensure a water-tight installation.
+- This <a href="https://www.youtube.com/watch?v=dh6eY4tkqqg" target="_blank">Essential Craftsman Video</a> provides a practical guide on how to utilize mechanical advantage to move heavy objects safely by yourself.
+The speaker emphasizes that understanding simple machines is essential for construction and general manual labor, allowing a single person to accomplish tasks that would normally require a team.
-- This <a href="https://www.youtube.com/watch?v=Q4HOB4E-fJc" target="_blank">Fix This Build That Video</a> is a beginner-friendly guide to installing vinyl plank flooring in a laundry room.
-The creator provides a step-by-step walkthrough, emphasizing planning, preparation, and the use of basic tools to achieve professional-looking results.
 <!--{"accordionEnd":true}-->

 <!--{"accordionStart":true}-->